Bishop (Latter Day Saints): Bishops in the LDS Church

-In the largest Latter Day Saint denomination, the LDS Church, bishops are called from among the members of a local congregation, known as a ward, and traditionally serve, without pay, for four to seven years (the length of service varies).
+In the LDS Church, the largest Latter Day Saint denomination, bishops are called from among the members of a local congregation, known as a ward, and serve without pay for four to seven years though the length of service varies.
 A bishop must be a worthy Melchizedek priesthood holder and is usually married.
 The bishop serves as the presiding high priest of the ward.
 A bishop simultaneously serves as the president of the Aaronic priesthood and president of the priests quorum in the ward.
 In a branch, the branch president fulfills the same functions as a bishop; however, a branch president does not need to be a high priest.

 The bishop is often called "the father of the ward" as he is the priesthood leader who is most intimately involved with individual church members.
 The bishop is not paid for the time he devotes to his position.
 All local positions in the LDS Church operate as a lay ministry; members donate their time to perform the duties assigned with each calling.
 Each bishop serves with two counselors, who together form a bishopric.
 The counselors to a bishop are generally high priests, but there are exceptions, such as in a singles ward, where the counselors may be elders.

 The immediate priesthood leader of the bishop is the stake president, who provides direction, training and counsel to the bishops of the wards within his stake boundaries; the stake president is assisted in these duties by two counselors and a stake high council.
 New bishops are recommended by the stake president, but each bishop is formally approved by and called in writing by the church's First Presidency.
 Prior to ordination, the proposed ordination of a bishop must also be accepted by common consent by the members of the ward.